Martyrs

-Martyrs are men and women and even children who loved Jesus so much that they willingly gave up their life, rather than deny Him.
+Martyrs are Christian men and women and even children who loved Jesus so much that they willingly sacrificed their life, rather than give up their faith in Jesus Christ.

 Father Pro, dressed in various disguises, celebrated secret Masses in private homes, garages and forests.
 A guard would be posted at the entrance and a password would be whispered.